When a country football team loses its sponsor, the homophobic team captain enters a drag pageant to raise the money.

 Since 2008, Wide Angle Tasmania has helped dozens of Tasmanian screen practitioners to create their first funded short film through this highly successful model of mentoring, training and support.
 Opportunities to learn through doing are vital for directors, contributing to strong career outcomes.
 Shaun Wilson (currently directing Rosehaven series 3) directed his first funded short film Henry Finn through this initiative in 2008.
 Other alumni include Vivien Mason (now studying an MA in ‘Digital Storytelling’ at the prestigious Royal College of Art in London) and Rebecca Thomson (award winning director of the webseries Women of the Island).

-The four films produced in 2018 will be between 5 and 10 minutes in length.
+The three films produced in 2018 are between 5 and 10 minutes in length.
 Wide Angle Tasmania helps filmmakers take their idea from script, through each stage of production, to a finished film ready for national and international festival release by December 2018.

 Each filmmaker will receive a package valued at over $30 000 that includes;